Level A1 (Beginner)

 3. Words ending in vowel + consonant

-If a word ends in vowel plus consonant, ignore the final consonant.
-For example, the word petit (short, little) is pronounced [pəti].
+If a word ends in a vowel plus consonant, ignore the final consonant.
+For example, petit (small, little) is pronounced [pəti].

 4. Words ending in vowel + consonant + -e

-If a word ends in vowel plus consonant plus the letter -e, that -e forces that last consonant to get pronounced.
+If a word ends in a vowel plus consonant plus -e, that -e forces the last consonant to be pronounced.

-For example for petite (feminine form of petit), the final -t gets pronounced.
+For example, in petite (feminine form of petit), the final -t is pronounced.

 - petit/petite small, short